scripting/githubpub/docs/templates.md

 The values of macros can come from system values, like [%now%] (the time when the page is generated), [%title%] (the title of the page), or from the metadata stored with the post such as when it was created and modified, the description and bodytext.

-For a complete list of system macros, for now, look at renderThroughTemplate in githubpub.js (sorry for making you read the code).
+For a complete list of system macros, for now, look at renderThroughTemplate in <a href="https://github.com/scripting/githubpub/blob/master/githubpub.js">githubpub.js</a> (sorry for making you read the code).

-The default template is a good place to look for ideas of how the templates work.
+The <a href="https://github.com/scripting/githubpub/blob/master/defaultfiles/template/template.txt">default template</a> is a good place to look for ideas of how the templates work.

 ### flHomePage